-P-ITKOZ-0008
+QUALITY ASSURANCE (P-ITKOZ-0008)

-Recommended level of study MSc
+Recommended study level MSc

 Semester Autumn

 Number of classes (lecture/practice/lab) 1/ 0 /0 hours/week

-Course credit 2 credits
+ECTS credit value 2 credits

 Final evaluation Exam

 Responsible lecturer Vidáné dr. Erdő Franciska

 To work according to quality assurance systems is a basic requirement nowadays for appearance and getting a position in the international market.
 The course gives an overview of the application possibilities of quality assurance (QA) in different fields.
 The main foci are biotechnology, drug research and development, and the pharmaceutical industry.
 After a historical introduction, the students receive a wide spectrum of information on the processes of quality assurance, quality control, and quality management.